Shania Twain to return to Las Vegas for third residency in 2024

 Presales are scheduled to begin Wednesday and general sales start Monday.

 The residency will mark Twain's third in Las Vegas.
 Her first one ran from 2012 to 2014 at The Colosseum at Caesars Palace.
-Her second residency took place from December 2019 to June 2020.
+Her second residency, "Let's Go!" took place at the Zappos Theater at Planet Hollywood Resort & Casino from December 2019 to June 2020.

 Last month, the Grammy-winning artist concluded the first leg of her sold-out global "Queen of Me" tour.